rowdyrotifer/clanvas/README.md

 | whoami    | show login info       |
 | quit      | quit the shell        |

-Use the `-h` flag to show usage details for any command.
+Type `help` to see all commands, and use the `-h` flag to show usage details for any particular command.

 ### Generating an API Token
 1. Navigate to /profile/settings